ypid/dotfiles/docs/shortcuts.md

 ### Windows and tabs

-Applies to: Firefox, GNOME Terminal, Double Commander.
+Applies to: Firefox, Double Commander, GNOME Terminal, ConEmu.

-For GNOME Terminal, each shortcut requires additionally the use of the Shift modifier key.
+For GNOME Terminal (and ConEmu), each shortcut requires additionally the use of the Shift modifier key.

 Shortcut       | Function                                | Left hand only | Comment
 -------------  | -------------                           | -------------  | -------------